 10. Based on the bank's risk assessment of its relationships with currency originators, shippers, and intermediaries, as well as prior examination and audit reports, select a sample of currency originators, shippers, or intermediaries and recent bulk currency shipments.
 The sample should include relationships with currency originators, shippers, and intermediaries located in or shipping from, jurisdictions that may pose a higher risk for money laundering and terrorist financing, or that participate in businesses that may pose a higher risk for money laundering and terrorist financing.

 11. Preferably on an unannounced basis and over a period of several days, observe the process for accepting shipments of bulk currency.
 Review the records and the shipments for irregularities.
 From the samples selected, perform the following examination procedures:

 - Review for completeness a relationship agreement or contract that delineates each party’s responsibilities and the products and services provided.

 - Review U.S. bank statements of accounts and, as necessary, specific transaction details.

 - Review vault control records for bulk currency shipment transactions (in and out) to identify large denomination activity as a result of small denomination exchanges.

-- Assess the reasonableness of customer due diligence and EDD information pertaining to the sampled Currency Originators and Intermediaries.
+- Assess the reasonableness of customer due diligence and EDD information pertaining to the sampled currency originators, shippers, and intermediaries.

-- Determine whether the nature, volume, and frequency of activity is consistent with the expectations associated with the Currency Originator and Intermediary.
-Discuss with bank management any inconsistencies identified.
+- Determine whether the nature, volume, and frequency of activity are consistent with the expectations associated with the currency originator, shipper, and intermediary.
+Discuss any inconsistencies identified with bank management.
 As necessary, obtain and review copies of credit or debit advices, general ledger tickets, and other supporting documentation.